wso2/docs-open-banking/en/docs/develop/consent-amendment-history.md

 GET https://<IS_HOST>:9446/api/openbanking/consent/admin/consent-amendment-history?consentId=<CONSENT-ID>
 ```

-To enable consent amendmeqnt history feature, extend the following class:
+You can implement consent amendment history feature to handle data related to consent amendment history and generate toolkit-specific
+representation for the data according to your requirements, by extending the following class:

 ```java
 com.wso2.openbanking.accelerator.consent.extensions.admin.impl.DefaultConsentAdminHandler
 ```
-Override the `handleConsentAmendmentHistoryRetrieval` method to generate a representation of the consent history data which is specific to the toolkit.
+You can override the `handleConsentAmendmentHistoryRetrieval` method to generate a representation of the consent history data which is specific to the relevant specification.

-Given below is a brief explanation of the methods you need to implement:
+Given below is a brief explanation of the methods you need to implement to configure the Consent Amendment History feature according to your requirements:

+!!! note
+    Following methods can be accessible from [Consent Core Service](../consent-core-service/).

 ### amendDetailedConsent method